 a.
 Historic consumption

 California annually consumes four times more gasoline than diesel.
-In recent years, gasoline consumption held steady at around 16 billion gallons per year, until 2008, when gasoline prices spiked due to crude prices soaring well over $100 per barrel.
+In recent years, gasoline consumption held steady at around 16 billion gallons per year, until 2008, when California was significantly impacted by a recession that resulted in 12% unemployment and resultant decrease in fuel consumption. .
 Annual gasoline consumption dropped by 800 million gallons—about four percent—with no recovery yet.
 The table below shows California gasoline consumption from 2006 to 2010, the latest year that data are available.
 As the data suggest, there has been very little fluctuation in the gasoline consumption since the original staff report was published in 2009.
 The data are from California Energy Commission (CEC) and Board of Equalization (BOE) analyses.